|

 How I Did It

 I had always enjoyed training with weights, but I knew next to nothing about a proper diet or nutrition.
 It also wasn't uncommon for me to miss a few weeks of workouts in a row because I was discouraged or because I "didn't have the time."
-Once I committed myself to changing my life, I adopted a few very strict rules regarding my lifestyle.
+Once I committed myself to changing my life, I adopted a few strict rules regarding my lifestyle.
 I promised myself that I had to make good on these for at least 6 months - absolutely no excuses.

 Click Image To Enlarge.